programmer6288/CraftingInterpreters/README.md

-# CraftingInterpreters
+# Crafting Interpreters Exercises
-This is the repository I am using to store my progress as I read through the Crafting Interpreters book and do its projects.
+This is the repository I am using to store my progress as I read through the Crafting Interpreters book and do its exercises.
+I will try to document my progress throughout this README.